dashuleshka/colloquium2/README.md

 # colloquium2
-We are creating a computer toy.
+We are creating a computer game.
 The player will control some squad: mage, warrior, archer.
 The interfaces of the characters will be as follows:

 public interface wizard {
 public invalidation();